 The present UW campus location was selected in the early 1890s (Courtois & Associates 2003).
 In 1891, William Boone was the first architect to develop a campus plan.
-While his plan was never realized, it illustrates hypothetical building placement and also appears to show that the campus and surrounding areas, including the APE, were forested at the time of his design.
+While his plan was never realized, it illustrates hypothetical building placement and also appears to show that the campus was forested at the time of his design; however, the APE is not included on available sketches of Boone's plan.
 Construction on the campus began with the building of Denny Hall in 1895, followed by at least seven more buildings, including Lewis and Clark Halls, the Observatory, the Assay Laboratory (now demolished), Water Tank (later Chimes Tower, demolished), Powerhouse (demolished), and the Armory and Gymnasium (Bagley 1929; Courtois & Associates 2003:2; Johnston 2001:1-4).

-Historic maps (e.g., Sanborn Fire Insurance Maps) demonstrate that as the University of Washington grew during the twentieth century, the area surrounding the campus grew as well (Courtois & Associates 2003; Sanborn 1905, 1930).
-Commercial and residential development focused both on the university as well as local fishing and timber industries drove this trend.
+Historic maps (e.g., Sanborn Fire Insurance Maps) demonstrate that as the UW grew during the twentieth century, the area surrounding the campus grew as well (Courtois & Associates 2003; Sanborn 1905, 1930).
+Commercial and residential development result from the growth of the university as well as local fishing and timber industries.
 Historically, commercial development in this area followed much the same trajectory as the rest of the City of Seattle.
 This growth came with a necessary expansion of public utilities to supply electricity, water, and sewer services to the buildings surrounding Lake Washington and Lake Union.
 In 1908, Seattle constructed an 8-ft diameter sewer by tunneling roughly 20 ft below surface in the vicinity of East Pacific Street, adjacent to the APE (Seattle Public Utilities 2013).
 Waterlines, natural gas lines, and a number of other utilities including fiber optic and electrical lines were installed in the vicinity of the APE during the late twentieth century (Jacobs, personal communication 2013; Seattle Public Utilities 2013).

 The NPRR, owners of the segment of line within the APE, continued heavy use of the line until 1963 (City of Seattle 2011).
-The NPRR merged with two other railroad companies, Burlington and The Great Northern, in 1970, and the new company, the Burlington Northern Railroad, abandoned the line that would become the Burke-Gilman Trail in 1971.
-The first section of the line to be paved and turned into the Burke-Gilman Trail connected Gas Works Park (west of the APE) within Tracy Owen Park in Kenmore (north of the APE).
+The NPRR merged with two other railroad companies, Burlington and Great Northern, in 1970, and the new company, the Burlington Northern Railroad, abandoned the line that would become the Burke-Gilman Trail in 1971.
+The first section of the line to be paved and turned into the Burke-Gilman Trail connected Gas Works Park (west of the APE) with Tracy Owen Park in Kenmore (north of the APE).